Daikirievi/Daikirievi/README.md

 - 👋 Hi, I’m @Daikirievi
-- 👀 I’m interested in development
+- 👀 I’m interested in software testing
-- 🌱 I’m currently learning development
+- 🌱 I’m currently learning testing
 - 💞️ I’m looking to collaborate on exploring this way
 - 📫 How to reach me : you can find me on Discord - Éva Szabó#0696